Thank you for helping us protect more than 100 acres of floodplain forest along the Xwésam (Salmon) River.

-The Nature Trust of British Columbia must raise $294,000 by April 9th to protect 105.6 acres (42.7 hectares) of floodplain forest along the Xwésam (Salmon) River.
-Conserving this new parcel of land would expand The Nature Trust of BC’s existing Xwésam (Salmon) River Estuary Conservation Complex, growing the conservation complex to 1,037.8 acres (420 hectares).
+Together with our supporters, The Nature Trust of British Columbia has raised $294,000 to protect 105.6 acres (42.7 hectares) of floodplain forest along the Xwésam (Salmon) River.
+Conserving this new parcel of land has expanded The Nature Trust of BC’s existing Xwésam (Salmon) River Estuary Conservation Complex, growing the conservation complex to 1,037.8 acres (420 hectares).

 Why is the Xwésam (Salmon) River so important?